New Radiology location opens Oct. 2. See details »

 Staff relief provides the intern with experience in prioritizing, planning, and implementing patient care.
 Specialty preferences are considered for each individual intern when assigning relief duties.

-Supervised practice experiences in the use of management skills and techniques required in the operation of an institutional food service are provided at the UK Albert B. Chandler Hospital and the Lexington VA Medical Center.
+Supervised practice experiences in the use of management skills and techniques required in the operation of an institutional food service are provided during food service management rotations.

 Interns spend six weeks gaining experiences in purchasing and inventory management, food production and service, personnel management, marketing and merchandising, financial management, retail service, and employee training.
 Food service management experiences take place at UK Chandler Hospital, UK Good Samaritan Hospital and VA Medical Center.